dijasila/GPAW/doc/tutorialsexercises/localorbitals/localorbitals.rst

 The blocks can be specified with one of the two keyword arguments:

-``symbols``: Element or elements to subdiagonalize, optional.
+``symbols``: Element or elements to sub-diagonalize, optional.
   Automatically constructs the blocks for the specified element or elements.

-``blocks``: Blocks to subdiagonalize, optional.
+``blocks``: Blocks to sub-diagonalize, optional.
   Directly provides the blocks in the form of a list of orbital indices, e.g. [[3,4,5],[6,7..]..].

-Once the Hamiltonian is subdiagonalized, the method tries to group the obtained LOs by symmetry:
+Once the Hamiltonian is sub-diagonalized, the method tries to group the obtained LOs by symmetry:

 ``groupby``: Grouping criteria.
   - *energy* : Groups the LOs by energy
   - *symmetry* : Groups the LOs by spatial symmetry and energy

-It is possible to fine-tune the grouping after a subdiagonalization with the following method::
+It is possible to fine-tune the grouping after a sub-diagonalization with the following method::

   los.groupby(method: str = 'energy', decimals: int = 1, cutoff: float = 0.9),